Only available for

-- Observer - Any member of a company who needs to be informed of the status of a release, but whose approval is not required in the release workflow.
+- Observer - Any member or members, or team of a company who needs to be informed of the status of a release, but whose approval is not required in the release workflow.
 Any number of observers (or none) can be included on a Release candidate.
 An observer must have view permission on the document in order to observe the Release candidate.

-- Approver - A company member whose approval is required in the release workflow.
+- Approver - A company member, members, or team whose approval is required in the release workflow.
 An approver has the ability to Approve or Reject a Release candidate.
 An approver must have permission to edit the document in order to approve or reject a Release candidate.

-- Revisionable object - Any part, Assembly, Drawing, and any file in an Onshape document can be revisioned and released in Onshape.
+- Revisionable object - Any part, Assembly, Drawing, Variable Studio, and file in an Onshape document can be revisioned and released in Onshape.

 Onshape Release management is integrated directly into Onshape's underlying version control system.
-As shown in the diagram below, the Release workflow starts in a workspace where all parts, Assemblies, Drawings and other revisionable objects are editable and have, by default, an In progress state.
+The Release workflow starts in a workspace where all parts, Assemblies, Drawings and other revisionable objects are editable and have, by default, an In progress state.

-Creating a Release from an in-progress workspace prompts you to fill out a Release candidate.
+Creating a Release from an in-progress workspace or a from version prompts you to fill out a Release candidate.
 Once completed, you either submit the Release candidate for approval or release it immediately, depending on the company's defined workflow settings.